Graph Unlearning: Balanced Graph Partition

 This strategy can perfectly satisfy \textbf{G1} (Balanced Shards) in \autoref{subsection:problem_definition}, while it cannot satisfy \textbf{G2} (Comparable Model Utility) since it can destroy the structural information of the graph.
 Thus, we treat this strategy as a baseline strategy.
-To address \textbf{G2}, we also propose \textbf{Strategy 1} and \textbf{Strategy 2}.
+To address \textbf{G2}, we also propose \textbf{Strategy 1} and \textbf{Strategy 2}. \begin{itemize}[leftmargin=*] \item \mypara{Strategy 1} Consider the structural information only and try to preserve it as much as possible.
+One promising approach to do this is relying on community detection~\cite{WZ08, WL20a}.

-\begin{itemize} \itemsep{-0.5em} \item \mypara{Strategy 1} Consider the structural information only and try to preserve it as much as possible.
-One promising approach to do this is to rely on community detection~\cite{WZ08, G10, WL20}. \item \mypara{Strategy 2} Consider both the structural information and the node features.
-To do this, we can first embed the node features and graph structure into node embeddings using a pretrained GNN models introduced in~\autoref{subsection:gnn}, and then cluster the node embeddings into different shards. \end{itemize}
+\item \mypara{Strategy 2} Consider both the structural information and the node features.
+To implement this, we can first represent the node features and graph structure into low-dimensional vectors, namely node embeddings, and then cluster the node embeddings into different shards. \end{itemize}

-However, directly applying them can result in a highly unbalanced graph partition due to the underlying structural properties of real-world graphs.
+However, directly applying them can result in a highly unbalanced graph partition due to the underlying structural properties of real-world graphs (see the distribution of shard sizes with classical partition methods in \autoref{figure:shard_size_distribution}).
 To address this issue, we propose a general principle for achieving balanced graph partition (corresponding to \textbf{G1}), and apply this principle to design new approaches to achieve balanced graph partition for both \textbf{Strategy 1} and \textbf{Strategy 2}.
 In the following, we elaborate on our balanced graph partition algorithms for \textbf{Strategy 1} and \textbf{Strategy 2}.